 Pursuant to the provisions of Section 149 of the Act Shri.
 Kailash Pershad (DIN:00503603) Shri.
 Rajagopalan Sesha (DIN: 00289643) and Shri.
-Bhalachandra Sontakke (DIN:01225753) were ratified as Independent Directors of the Company at the Annual GeneralMeeting convened on 30th September 2014.
+Bhalchandra Sontakke (DIN:01225753) were ratified as Independent Directors of the Company at the Annual GeneralMeeting convened on 30th September 2014.
 They have submitted a declarationthat each of them meets the criteria of independence as provided in section 149(6) of theAct and there has been no change in the circumstances which may affect their status asIndependent Director during the year.

 During the year the Non-Executive Directors of the Company had no pecuniaryrelationship or transactions with the Company other than the sitting fees commission andreimbursement of expenses incurred by them for the purpose of attending meetings of theCompany.

 6. Appointment of Director:

-Smt Asha M. Khatau Non- Executive Director of your Company retires by rotation andbeing eligible offers herself for re-appointment.
+Smt.
+Asha M. Khatau Non- Executive Director of your Company retires by rotation andbeing eligible offers herself for reappointment.
 The details regarding Smt.
 Asha M.Khatau as required under Regulation 17 of SEBI Listing Regulations 2015 are disclosed inthe notice of the Annual General Meeting.
 None of the other Directors are related inter seexcept Shri.
 Mahendra K. Khatau and Mr. Manish M. Khatau who are related to each other.

 7. Remuneration of Directors and Key Managerial Personnel:

-Pursuant to Rule 5(1) of the Companies (Appointment and Remuneration of ManagerialPersonnel) Rules 2014 the details of remuneration of Directors and Key ManagerialPersonnel are as furnished in AnnexureC.
+Pursuant to Rule 5(1) of the Companies (Appointment and Remuneration of ManagerialPersonnel) Rules 2014 the details of remuneration of Directors and Key ManagerialPersonnel are as furnished in Annexure C.